 As an API

-While this is the only approved indication for DMSO in North America DMSO, it is used on other parts of the world for self-medication.
+While this is the only approved indication for DMSO in North America DMSO, it is used on other parts of the world as a topical anti-inflammatory in addition to traditional self-medication applications.

 Various instrumental methods require consistent solvents with well characterized impurity profiles.
-Dimethyl Sulfoxide (DMSO) can be used in analytical applications and excels due to the wide range of materials DMSO will dissolve.
+DMSO can be used in analytical applications and excels due to the wide range of materials DMSO will dissolve.

 DMSO is used in UV and IR spectroscopy for the analysis of polymers, inorganic and organic compounds.
 DMSO can also be used as a solvent in the preparation of samples for HPLC analysis and is especially useful a ‘universal solvent’ for poorly soluble drugs.